-After being discharged from hospital, you may need supplementary oxygen, or oxygen therapy, if the levels of oxygen in your blood are low.
+After being discharged from hospital, you may need oxygen therapy if your blood oxygen levels are low.
 This may be the case whether or not you were treated for coronavirus in intensive care.
 This oxygen support may be available through:

 - home oxygen services